In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 The first people to be positively impacted by such a change are employees.
 They often find more benefit in this type of organization than in more traditional structures.

-The benefits of using employee empowerment for employees include :
+The benefits of using employee empowerment for employees include:

-Thanks to a role that supports and encourages employees, managers explore a new dimension of their work.
+Through a role that supports and encourages employees, managers explore a new dimension of their work.
 It is now more educational and human-oriented.

 This mentoring role can be rewarding, and often generates a sense of usefulness.